HashirZahir/web-annotation-tool/README.md

 ## Scope of Project
 A cross-platform website will be developed to allow for a seamless annotation process so as not to hinder the machine learning development process.

-We will make an interactive User Interface as well as a multi user system with achievements system to motivate the users who help to annotate as it can be quite a tiresome job.
+We will make an interactive user interface with a multi-user annotation feature as well as intuitive keyboard shortcuts to streamline the annotation process as it can be quite a tiresome job.

 ### Features to be completed by mid-June:
 1. Login and user creation